adskoe96/ST2WM/README.md

 - ENG:

-## open multiplayer has been made "adskoe96" if you want to contact him: https://adskoe96.github.io/links/
+## open multiplayer has been made by "adskoe96" if you want to contact me: https://adskoe96.github.io/links/

 also words for those who are against such an idea, I can always shutdown the server for multiplayer, so as to avoid problems. again, i didn't do this to spite Sean Thoman (Zeoworks), I did it for oldfags who want to remember this game when it had working multiplayer, but not for cheaters, if they will - i'll try to change the server and update it every time.